jnguyening/Titanic_Logistic_Regression_Python/README.md

 # Titanic Survival Prediction Using Logistic Regression (Python)

-This repository contains a Python-based machine learning project that uses **logistic regression** to predict passenger survival on the Titanic.
-The analysis is based on the classic [Kaggle Titanic dataset](https://www.kaggle.com/competitions/titanic), a common beginner-friendly dataset used to introduce supervised classification models.
+## Overview

+This project uses logistic regression to predict passenger survival from the Titanic dataset.
+By cleaning the data, engineering relevant features, and applying a supervised classification model, the analysis demonstrates how logistic regression can be used to tackle binary classification problems.
+The goal is to identify which factors—such as age, gender, class, and fare—most influenced the likelihood of survival, providing both predictive insights and a foundation for understanding logistic regression in Python.